oTree-org/oTree/README.md

 oTree stores your data in standard database tables (SQL), which you can later export to CSV for analysis in Stata, R, Matlab, Excel, etc.

+### Constants

+The `Constants` class is the recommended place to put your app's parameters and other constants (i.e. things that do not vary from player to player)

+Here are the required constants:

+* `name_in_url` is an attribute that defines the name this app has in the URLs, which players may see.
+* `players_per_group` (described elsewhere in the documentation)
+* `num_rounds` (described elsewhere in the documentation)

 ## views.py

 Each page that your players see is defined by a `Page` class in `views.py`.
 (You can think of "views" as a synonym for "pages".)